 Make sure that worm bedding is damp, but not soaking wet.
-Occasionally, more bedding should be added to the worm farm, as composting worms will also eat and digest the bedding, along with their food scraps.
+Occasionally, more bedding should be added to the worm farm, as worm population will also eat and digest the bedding, along with their food scraps.

-Worm castings are the finished product of worm composting.
-A worm cast is a mass of football-shaped excrement – essentially worm poop – that can amend soil and provide nutrients to almost any type of plant.
+These are the finished product of worm composting.
+A worm cast is a mass of football-shaped excrement – essentially worm poop – that can amend the soil and provide nutrients to almost any type of plant.

 Unlike some pre-packaged fertilizers, it is completely safe to use on every part of the plant, as it will not scorch or damage its roots or leaves.

-After the worms have eaten though most of the contents of their composting bin, it is time to harvest the worm castings.
+After the worms have eaten through most of the contents of their composting bin, it is time to harvest the them.
 There are a few different options for gathering the castings.
 To use the pyramid method, wait until most of the worm compost container has turned into worm casting, then pour out the contents of the container onto a tarp or drop cloth on a sunny day.

 Form a few small piles into a pyramid or cone shape.
 In an effort to avoid the sunshine, the worms will burrow down into the pyramid, leaving behind only their castings.
 Brush off the outer layer of castings and set them aside.
 Repeat this process until all the castings have been harvested and only the worms are left.